Brantford Redskins

 Brantford Redskins was a Canadian football team in the Ontario Rugby Football Union.
+The Redskins were a farm team for the Montreal Alouettes.

 The team played in the 1952 and 1953 seasons.
 Their quarterback in 1952 was Al Dekdebrun, who had led the Toronto Argonauts to a Grey Cup win in 1950.
+The team folded in 1954, after they could not post a $5,000 bond and deal with player issues.